sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sha2</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : SHA Implementation Library
+Short desc    : SHA Implementation Library
 URL          : http://www.aarongifford.com/computers/sha.html
-Лицензия     : BSD
+License      : BSD
-Описание     : The library implements the SHA-256, SHA-384, and SHA-512 hash algorithms.
+Descript     : The library implements the SHA-256, SHA-384, and SHA-512 hash algorithms.
 The
              : interface is similar to the interface to SHA-1 found in the OpenSSL library.
              :
              : sha2 is a simple program that accepts input from either STDIN or reads one or